dev-personal-projects/test-intuint-worker-api/README.md

 **Note:** Replace `CREDIT_NOTE_ID` with the actual credit note ID and `YOUR_REALM_ID` with your company ID.

 **Response:** `200 OK` with credit memo details

+#### Viewing Credit Notes in QuickBooks Portal

+Credit notes (credit memos) can be viewed in QuickBooks Online through:

+1. **Sales Menu → Products and Services**
+   - Click on the "Credit Memos" tab to see all credit memos

+2. **Sales → All Sales**
+   - Filter by "Credit Memos" to view credit notes

+3. **Reports → Sales**
+   - Various sales reports include credit memo information

+**Note:** Credit memos appear with negative amounts in QuickBooks, but when creating them via the API, you provide positive amounts (QuickBooks automatically treats them as credits).

 ## Testing